 The Medium Energy Nuclear Physics subprogram focuses primarily on understanding the structure of hadrons, how quarks move within a hadron and tests of the theory of the strong interaction, known as Quantum Chromodynamics (QCD).
 According to QCD, all observed nuclear particles, collectively known as hadrons, arise from the strong interaction of quarks, antiquarks, and gluons.
 The protons and neutrons inside nuclei are the best known examples of hadrons.
 QCD, although difficult to solve computationally, predicts what hadrons exist in nature, and how they interact and decay.
 Specific questions addressed include: What is the internal landscape of the protons and neutrons (collectively known as nucleons)?
 What does QCD predict for the properties of strongly interacting matter?
 What governs the transition of quarks and gluons into pions (hadronic subatomic particle) and nucleons?
 What is the role of gluons and gluon self-interactions in nucleons and nuclei?
 The objectives of this subprogram are to develop a comprehensive picture of the spatial, momentum and angular momentum structure of the nucleon, elucidate quark confinement and hadron excitations, and understand the strong interaction in nuclei.
 Various experimental approaches are used to determine the distribution of "up", "down", and "strange" quarks, their antiquarks, and gluons within protons and neutrons, as well as clarifying the role of gluons in confining the quarks and antiquarks within hadrons.
 Polarized electron and proton beams are typically used to study the effects of the quark and gluon spins within nucleons, and the effect of the nuclear environment on the quarks and gluons.
-The subprogram also supports experimental searches for higher-mass "excited state" and exotic hadrons predicted by OCD, as well as studies of their various production mechanisms and decay properties.
+The subprogram also supports experimental searches for higher-mass "excited state" and exotic hadrons predicted by QCD, as well as studies of their various production mechanisms and decay properties.
 In pursuing these topics, the Medium Energy subprogram supports experimental research at the subprogram's primary research facility, the Continuous Electron Beam Accelerator Facility (CEBAF) at the Thomas Jefferson National Accelerator Facility (TJNAF), and at other facilities, including the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory (BNL) and the High Intensity Gamma Source (HIGS) at the Triangle Universities Nuclear Laboratory (TUNL).
+The Medium Energy subprogram will also entertain support for pre-conceptual R&D for next generation hadron physics experiments at CEBAF.
+Early detector R&D activities supporting progress towards a future planned Electron-Ion Collider (EIC) will also be considered.

-• Gulshan Rai, (301) 903-4702, Gulshan.Rai@science.doe.gov Website: http://science.energy.gov/np/research/
+• Gulshan Rai, (301) 903-4702, Gulshan.Rai@science.doe.gov